-The City of Saratoga’s General Plan helps guide the growth and land development of the community, while preserving open space areas and enhancing the quality of life for residents.
+The City of Saratoga’s General Plan helps guide the growth and land development of the community while preserving open space areas and enhancing the quality of life for residents.
 Saratoga’s comprehensive General Plan was prepared in 1983.
-Since 1983, the City has updated the General Plan Elements one or two at a time based on State requirements.
+Since 1983, the City has updated the six General Plan Elements, one or two at a time, based on State requirements.

 The Saratoga 2040 General Plan seeks to maintain the predominantly small-town residential character of Saratoga, while encouraging the economic viability of the City’s established commercial and office areas.
-The Saratoga 2040 General Plan strives to encourage healthy, active living, reduce traffic congestion and fossil fuel use, and improve the safety and quality of life of residents by providing safe, convenient, and comfortable routes for walking, bicycling, and public transportation.
+It also strives to encourage healthy, active living, reduce traffic congestion and fossil fuel use, and improve the safety and quality of life of residents by providing safe, convenient, and comfortable routes for walking, bicycling, and public transportation.

 Frequently Asked Questions